Roboy/roboy_dialog/docs/Usage/3_tutorials.rst

     [You]:   one
     [Roboy]: Well, 2 plus 2 is 4!

-To learn more details about states and personalities, refer to the **Personality and States** page (:ref:`personality_and_states`).
+To learn more details about states and personalities, refer to the :ref:`personality_and_states` page.
 There, you will find details about state fallbacks, parameters and interfaces, as well as more information about different personalities and more output options.

 .. _tut_new_personality: